alexwoollam/WhalePressVIP/README.md

 ```sh
 docker-compose run --rm wp-cli install-wp
 ```
 Log in to `http://project.test/wp-admin/` with `wordpress` / `wordpress`.
+--or--
 Alternatively, you can navigate to `http://project.test/` and manually perform the famous five-second install.

+## Issue[!]

+I've not fixed this yet, by default the /uploads/ folder permissions are incorrect on the official WordPress image.
+So you'll need to exec into the wordpress container and do these manually to the apache user www-data and re do permissions level.

+## Update WordPress

+Either from with in admin area, or cli the normal way.

 ## WP-CLI